zzyzek/sandbox/ulhp/hc-umans-companion.md

   cells are connected

-All this is ensuring that the flip is identifying a bridge cell and pushing it around for eventualy 2-factor component connection.
+All this is ensuring that the flip is identifying a bridge cell and pushing it around for eventually 2-factor component connection.

 Since the chain needs to have it's neighboring alternating strip activated, in addition to keeping the bridge cell, it can only be linked from